Mingo: History

-The etymology of the name Mingo derives from the Delaware (Lenape) word, mingwe or Minque, as adapted from their Algonquian language, meaning "stealthy".
-In the 17th century, the terms Minqua or Minquaa were used interchangeably to refer to the five nations of the Iroquois League and to the Susquehannock, another Iroquoian-speaking people.

-The Mingo had a bad reputation and were sometimes called "Blue Mingo" or "Black Mingo" for their misdeeds.
-The people who became known as Mingo migrated to the Ohio Country along the river in the mid-eighteenth century, part of a movement of various Native American tribes away from European pressures to a region that had been sparsely populated for decades but controlled as a hunting ground by the Iroquois League of the Five Nations.
-The "Mingo dialect" that dominated the Ohio valley from the late 17th to early 18th centuries is considered a variant most similar to the Seneca language.
+The people who became called by European settlers as Mingo migrated to the Ohio Country along the Ohio River in the mid-eighteenth century, part of a movement of Haudenosaunee league members away from European encroachment in Pennsylvania.
+The region had been sparsely populated for decades but controlled as a hunting ground by the Haudenosaunee.
+The "Mingo dialect" that dominated the Ohio Valley from the late 17th to early 18th centuries is considered a variant of Seneca language.

 After the French and Indian War (1754-1763), France was defeated and ceded its lands east of the Mississippi River to Great Britain.
 Many Cayuga people of the Five Nations also moved to Ohio, where the British granted them a reservation along the Sandusky River.
-They were joined there by the Algonquian-speaking Shawnee of Ohio and the rest of the Mingo confederacy.
-Their villages were increasingly an amalgamation of Iroquoian-speaking Seneca, Wyandot, and Susquehannock; Siouan-language speaking Tutelo and Algonquian-language Shawnee and Delaware migrants.
+They were joined there by the Algonquian-speaking Shawnee of Ohio.
+Their villages were increasingly a mosaic of Seneca, Cayuga and other league members, including many League adoptees such as the Wyandots, Susquehannock, Tutelo, Piscataway, Shawnee and Lenape.

-Although the Iroquois Confederacy had claimed hunting rights and sovereignty over much of the Ohio River Valley since the late 17th century, these peoples in Ohio increasingly acted independently.
-When Pontiac's Rebellion broke out in 1763 against the British at the end of the French and Indian War, many Mingo joined with other tribes in an attempt to drive the British out of the Ohio Country.
-At that time, most of the six Iroquois nations based in New York (who then numbered six, as the Tuscarora had joined them from the South about 1722) were closely allied to the British because of their lucrative fur trading.
+The Haudenosaunee Confederacy had claimed hunting rights and sovereignty over much of the Ohio River Valley since the late 17th century, these peoples in Ohio often had to act independently due to their unique geopolitical situation.
+When Pontiac's Rebellion broke out in 1763 against the British at the end of the French and Indian War, many Mingo joined with other nations in an attempt to drive the British out of the Ohio Country.
+At that time, most of the six Haudenosaunee nations based in New York (who then numbered six, as the Tuscarora had joined them from the South about 1722) were closely allied to the British because of their lucrative fur trading.
 Guyasuta (c.
 1725–c.
-1794), a chief of the Mingo-Seneca, was one of the leaders in Pontiac's War.
+1794), a Royaner of the Seneca, was one of the leaders in Pontiac's War.

-Another famous Mingo leader was Chief Logan (c.
-1723–1780), who had good relations with neighboring white settlers.
+Another famous Cayuga leader was Chief Logan (c.
+1723–1780), who had good relations with European settlers.
 He was not a war chief, but a village leader.
-In 1774, as tensions between whites and Indians were on the rise due to a series of violent conflicts, a band of white outlaws murdered his family.
-Local chiefs counseled restraint, but acknowledged his right to revenge.
-He conducted a series of raids against white settlers with a dozen followers, not all of whom were Mingo.
+In 1774, as tensions between settlers and natives were on the rise due to a series of violent conflicts, a band of European outlaws murdered his family.
+Local leaders counseled restraint, but acknowledged his right to revenge.
+He conducted a series of raids against settlers with a dozen followers.